• Skip to primary navigation

 Whipped cream with a trace from a rubber spatula in a bowl

-• If you turn the bowl upside down and the cream remains in the bottom of the bowl without moving, it is ready.
+• If you turn the bowl upside down and the cream remains at the bottom without moving, it is ready.

-Transfer the cream to a pastry bag with a piping tip and fill the cooled desserts.
+Transfer the cream to a pastry bag fitted with a piping tip, then pipe it into the cooled desserts.
 You can also cover the bowl with plastic film and refrigerate it.
-When ready to serve, aerate it again with a whisk.
+When ready to serve, whisk it again.

 Expert Tips